 Dr. Elizabeth Duling offers TMD treatment for patients in and around Owens Cross Roads, AL. She helps patients target areas of tension or pain and can create a custom treatment plan.
-Thoroughly examining the dental structure and jawbone with x-rays and digital imaging provides a more accurate diagnosis and precise care.
+Examining the dental structure and jawbone with x-rays and digital imaging provides a more accurate diagnosis and precise care.
 TMJ treatment is one of the dental restoration treatments Dr. Duling offers to the public in Owens Cross Roads, AL.

 What To Expect